denten-books/plain-text/main.md

 ### 1.1.5 WYSINWYG (What You See Is Not What You Get)
 A feature of texts is the ease with which we can "peel" form and content from the material substratum.
 It is, as we will see, a feature of all digital forms

+Textuality as seen from the point of view of a photocopier.
+Peeling away from one medium into another.

 On benefits of computer-aided document preparation.
 "The style or format of the document can be decoupled from its content; the only format control information that need be embedded is that describing textual categories and boundaries, such as titles, section headings, paragraphs, and the like [@kernighan1078, 2116]